 A professional employee holding a term or permanent appointment who accepts appointment to a different professional title must be given a probationary appointment for a period of one year in the different title.
 An employee who holds a term appointment in the former title and who completes the probationary period in the new title is then given a new term appointment in the new title and does not retain a term appointment in the previous title.
-The new term appointment cannot be for a lesser period than the unexpired time in the former appointment. title who returns to the former position must be granted a new term appointment in that title.
+The new term appointment cannot be for a lesser period than the unexpired time in the former appointment.

+An employee serving a probationary term and holding a term appointment in a different title who returns to the former position must be granted a new term appointment in that title.
 Until the eligibility requirements specified in Article XI.
 Title C. Section 4. of the Policies are met, the employee is not eligible for a permanent appointment.